Azure-Samples/chat-with-your-data-solution-accelerator/docs/contract_assistance.md

 - **Orchestration Strategy: Semantic Kernel**: Implement the Semantic Kernel orchestration strategy to effectively manage the integration and interaction between different components of the infrastructure.
 This strategy ensures seamless operation and optimal performance of the Legal Assistant.
 - **Conversation Flow Options**: Setting `CONVERSATION_FLOW` enables running advanced AI models like GPT-4o on your own enterprise data without needing to train or fine-tune models.

-By following these infrastructure configurations, you can enhance the efficiency, accuracy, and overall performance of the CWYD Contract Review and Summarization Assistant, ensuring it meets the high demands and expectations of  professionals.
+By following these infrastructure configurations, you can enhance the efficiency, accuracy, and overall performance of the Chat With Your Data Contract Review and Summarization Assistant, ensuring it meets the high demands and expectations of  professionals.

 ## Updating Configuration Fields